Recreation Management

 10. Utilize effective customer service in the planning and delivery of recreational services.

-11. Apply ethical and legal principles, protocols, and practice in the delivery of leisure and recreation services.
+11. Apply ethical and legal principles and protocols to the delivery of leisure and recreation services.

-12. Critically assess problems and make sound decisions using the theoretical foundation and analytical tools associated with recreation.
+12. Assess problems to make sound decisions using the theoretical foundation and analytical tools associated with recreation.

 13. Demonstrate the technical skills necessary for the safe participation in recreational activities in a variety of environments.